hashicorp/enos/README.md

 ...
 ```

-#### Exec
+#### Scenario Exec
-The `exec` sub-command allows you to run any Terraform sub-command within the
+The `scenario exec` sub-command allows you to run any Terraform sub-command within the
 context of a Scenario.
-This is useful for debugging.
+This is useful for debugging as you can inspect the state for any resource
+that is created during launch.

 Example:
 ```